-Coronary Artery Bypass Grafting (CABG) surgery is a procedure used to treat coronary artery disease in certain circumstances.
+Coronary Artery Bypass Grafting (CABG) open heart surgery is a procedure used to treat coronary artery disease in certain circumstances.
 Coronary artery disease (CAD) is the narrowing of the coronary arteries (the blood vessels that supply oxygen and nutrients to the heart muscle), caused by a buildup of fatty material within the walls of the arteries.
 This buildup causes the inside of the arteries to become narrowed, limiting the supply of oxygen-rich blood to the heart muscle.

 The heart is basically a pump.
 The heart is made up of specialized muscle tissue, called the myocardium.
-The heart’s primary function is to pump blood throughout the body, so that the body’s tissues can receive oxygen and nutrients.
+The heart’s primary function is to pump blood throughout the body so that the body’s tissues can receive oxygen and nutrients.
 When the heart tissue does not receive an adequate blood supply, it cannot function as well as it should.
 If the myocardium’s blood supply is decreased for a length of time, a condition called ischemia may develop.
-Ischemia can decrease the heart’s pumping ability, because the heart muscle is weakened due to a lack of oxygen.
+Ischemia can decrease the heart’s pumping ability because the heart muscle is weakened due to a lack of oxygen.

 For many years, coronary artery disease (CAD) was commonly called “hardening of the arteries” and was not easily treated.
 However, in the last 30 years, many advances have been made in the diagnosis and treatment of cardiac diseases.

 How do patients recover after Coronary Artery Bypass Surgery (CABG) surgery in India?